elPataaz/CyberDyne_CIWS/README.md

 Servos create significant "electrical noise" and sudden current spikes when they move.
 *   **The Fix:** Add a **470µF to 1000µF electrolytic capacitor** across the 5V and GND rails near the servos.
 This acts as a "mini-battery" to prevent the ESP32 from rebooting during fast sweeps.
 *   **Separate Rails:** Always keep the **TFT and ToF sensor on the 3.3V rail** and the **Servos on the 5V rail** to prevent high-voltage damage.

+*
+*   ## ⚠️ CRITICAL: Common Ground Requirement
+If you are using an external battery pack or power supply for your servos (highly recommended), you **MUST** connect the Ground (GND) of that power supply to a **GND pin on the ESP32**.

+*   **Why?** Without a shared ground, the "Signal" wire from the ESP32 has no reference point.
+This causes the servos to jitter uncontrollably and can lead to I2C communication errors with the Laser sensor.
+*   **The Rule:** All black (GND) wires from the Display, Sensor, Servos, and ESP32 must eventually meet on the same "Minus" rail of your breadboard.

 ### 2. I2C Reliability (VL53L1X)
 The ToF sensor communicates via I2C.
 If your wires are longer than 10cm, you might experience "hangs".